pazindorb/dc20rpg/README.md

 ## Changelog

+## Bug fixes
+- Fixed uuid issue for system built in compendiums (You dont need to duplicate them anymore :D)
+- Fixed bug that made it impossible to remove items from advancements
+- Fixed an issue causing token added to combat not being initialized with data after refreshing page

+## Changes
 - Added missing Fiendborn Ancestry Advancements
-- Fixed uuid issue for system built in compendiums (You dont need to duplicate them anymore :D)
 - Added custom languages
 - Class advancements improvements + updates to ancestries compendiums.
-- Fixed bug that made it impossible to remove items from advancements
 - Added global formula modifiers.
 Now rolls can be modified by effects like Bless or Bane
-- Added Initative toogle button and added some initative improvments
+- Added Initative toogle button and some initative improvments